Alpha Phi is founded by 10 young women at Syracuse University in Syracuse, New York.

-After the creation of the position was approved at the 1920 Convention, Romaine Loar (Beta-Northwestern) becomes Alpha Phi's first National Executive Secretary and sets up office in New York City.
+After the creation of the position was approved at the 1920 Convention, Romaine Loar (Beta-Northwestern) becomes Alpha Phi's first National Executive Secretary and sets up the first National Headquarters office in New York City.

 With a housing shortage on college campuses, chapters began building, purchasing, or renting houses at an unprecedented rate.